The Patient Outcomes With EGFR-Mutated Advanced Non-Small-Cell Lung Cancer Receiving Aumolertinib As First-Line Treatment

 TLDR Aumolertinib is effective and well-tolerated for treating advanced lung cancer with EGFR mutations.

-In a study involving 33 patients with advanced NSCLC and EGFR mutations, aumolertinib as a first-line treatment showed promising results.
-The objective response rate was 65.2%, and the disease control rate was 91.3%.
-Patients experienced improvements in general health status, functional status, and key symptoms such as cough, sore mouth or tongue, and pain, as measured by EORTC quality of life questionnaires.
-These findings align with the AENEAS trial, indicating that aumolertinib is effective and well-tolerated, although the long-term progression-free and overall survival rates are yet to be determined.
+A study involving 33 patients with advanced non-small cell lung cancer (NSCLC) treated with aumolertinib as a first-line therapy showed promising results.
+The objective response rate (ORR) was 65.2%, and the disease control rate (DCR) was 91.3%.
+Patients experienced improvements in general health status, functional status, and key symptoms such as cough, sore mouth or tongue, and various types of pain.
+These findings align with the results of the AENEAS trial, indicating that aumolertinib is effective and well-tolerated in treating EGFR-mutated advanced NSCLC.